ankitbioinfo/HigherOrderGenome/README.md

 (12) Distribution of individual monomers:  <br/>

-If you have any question regarding uses please send me an email ankitbioinfo[at]gmail.com
+If you have any question regarding uses please send me an email at ankitbioinfo[at]gmail.com